-SORE is pleased to report that it has received the decision of Madame Justice Donahue of the Ontario Superior Court following yesterday’s proceeding in St. Catharines.
+SORE is pleased to report that it has received the decision of Madame Justice Donahue of the Ontario Superior Court following the April 4 proceeding in St. Catharines.

 SORE has been granted full party status to intervene in the court challenge brought by Benny Marotta’s companies of your elected Council’s decision to designate the Rand Estate under the Heritage Act.
 The Marotta group lawyers fought very hard, for reasons they never fully explained to the court, to keep SORE out of the case.

 Madame Justice Donahue concluded in her decision that: